 Be careful though.
 It can be tempting to let stubble slip and become untidy.
 It’s very easy to do.
 But the danger here is that it can switch from an intentional-looking beard to an accidental looking one.

 4. A Gentle Low Fade

 Yes, buzz cuts do go great with glasses.
 It adds a touch of sophistication and elegance to what may otherwise be a fairly straightforward look.
-But that’s not we’re talking about here.
+But that’s not what we’re talking about here.